MrLazyTTV/agentzero/docs/installation.md

 3. Visual Studio Code or any other code editor is not mandatory, but it makes it easier to navigate and edit files.
 4. Docker is not mandatory, but running Agent Zero without Docker is actually more complicated and can be very dangerous, so we will be covering the easier and recommended way - using Docker Desktop application.
 5. Git/GitHub is not mandatory, you can download the framework files through your browser.
 We will not be showing how to use Git in this tutorial.

+> [!NOTE]
+> Linux instructions are provided as general instructions for any Linux distribution.
+If you're using a distribution other than Debian/Ubuntu, you may need to adjust the instructions accordingly.
+>
+> For Debian/Ubuntu, just follow the macOS instructions, as they are the same.

 ## 1. Install Conda (miniconda)
 - Conda is a Python environment manager, it will help you keep your projects and installations separated.